sirjmann92/sonarr-tmm-custom-script/README.md

 5.  **Select the events you want the script to trigger on**:
     -   **Recommended**:
         -  On Import Complete
+        -  On Rename
-        -  On Rename, On Series Delete
+        -  On Series Delete
         -  On Episode File Delete
         -  On Episode File Delete for Upgrade
     -   **Tags**: Optionally, add tags if you want the script to run only for series with specific tags.